Jingrui99/Jingrui-Han.github.io/_teaching/2024-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Teaching Experience 2(Interactive Audio Programming)"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate Course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2024-spring-teaching-2
-venue: "University 1, Department"
+venue: "Beijing Film Academy, School of Sound"
-date: 2015-01-01
+date: 2024-07-01
-location: "City, Country"
+location: "Beijing, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.